-Holidays that fall on a weekend are observed on a weekday.
+Holidays that fall on a weekend are typically observed on a weekday.
 For example, if the holiday itself is on a Sunday, it's observed on the following Monday since Sunday is considered a non-working day for federal employees.
-However, if a holiday falls on a non-working day such as a Saturday, the holiday is typically observed on the preceding Friday.
-Last year in 2023, New Year's Day fell on a Sunday, which resulted in the holiday being observed by federal employees on the following Monday, January 2, 2024.
+However, if a holiday falls on a non-working day, such as a Saturday, the holiday is typically observed on the preceding Friday.
 Employees employed through the federal government receive compensation for their time off, also known as a paid holiday

-Federal holidays were implemented by Congress in 1870 with only 4 original holidays created.
-These holidays included New Year’s Day, Independence Day, Christmas and Thanksgiving.
+Federal holidays were implemented by Congress in 1870 with only four original holidays created.
+These holidays included New Year’s Day, Independence Day, Christmas, and Thanksgiving.
 The remaining holidays were incorporated between 1870 through 2021, with Juneteenth being the last U.S. federal holiday being added.

 Fun Fact: